Seibu-Shinjuku Station: History

 Station numbering was introduced on all Seibu Railway lines during fiscal 2012, with Seibu-Shinjuku Station becoming "SS01".

+In 2023, automated translation on transparent display was tested at the help desk.

 Passenger statistics

 In fiscal 2013, the station was the third busiest on the Seibu network with an average of 175,244 passengers daily.

 The passenger figures for previous years are as shown below.

 Surrounding area

 The station is located adjacent to the Kabukichō entertainment district in Shinjuku.
 It lies approximately 500 m north of the main Shinjuku Station complex, and is connected via the "Subnade" underground shopping street.

+It is also adjacent to the Shinjuku-nishiguchi Station on the Oedo Line.

 Other points of interest in the vicinity include: